single-use plastic, reduce reuse recycle, plastic waste, solutions to plastic waste

-In part one, we discussed the different types of plastics, the history and their usage.
+In part one, we discussed the different types of plastics, their history, and their usage.
 You would have noticed that plastic can be made up of so many chemicals to give different outcomes of use.

 Part two looked at the recycling aspect using the resin identification system or the "number" we see on our plastic items.
 Basically, what happens when you place a plastic item into the recycling bin.

 This has been hard to put together.
 From my research into this, it has become very clear that we are in a crisis.
-We look at governments, states, organisations and companies all looking to make contributions to the ease or reduce the plastic waste.
+We look at governments, states, organisations, and companies all looking to make contributions to ease or reduce plastic waste.
 It is not an easy path as plastic has become embedded in our society.

 The Great Pacific Garbage Patch is in the North Pacific Gyre off the coast of California and is the largest ocean garbage site in the world.
 This floating mass of plastic is twice the size of Texas, with plastic pieces outnumbering sea life six to one.